 There are many ways to fund your education.
 The application process, deadlines, and special requirements vary with each funding source.
 It is recommended that all domestic students apply for financial aid through the Free Application for Federal Student Aid (FAFSA).
 Grants, loans, work study, graduate employment (GE) positions, and several scholarships are available.

 The Department of Landscape Architecture offers scholarships to incoming and current students.
 Scholarships are both merit and need based.
 Scholarships for incoming students are awarded based on the recommendation of the MLA application committee with department head approval.
 Scholarships for continuing students are awarded based on the recommendation of the department’s scholarship committee with department head approval.
 Current students must apply to be considered for departmental scholarships in the coming academic year.
 Please note that not all scholarship funds are available each year.

 Graduate Student Employment

-The department typically offers 15 or more Graduate Employee (GE) positions per year to MLA students.
+The department typically offers Graduate Employee (GE) opportunities to MLA students.
+GE positions are allocated to the department, the number of positions available varies from year to year, and they are available by competitive application.
 These include recurring positions to assist faculty with teaching courses, as well as research and administrative positions when available.
 Positions are advertised in winter term for the coming academic year, and during the school year as the need arises.
 Both entering and returning graduate students are eligible to apply for these positions.
 Some of our MLA students have been awarded GE positions in other departments, such as biology and environmental studies.
-You can find university-wide GE opportunities through the Graduate School.
+You can find university-wide GE opportunities through the Division of Graduate Studies.